 The largest railway project in Norway

-The twin tunnels, both 19.5 km long and with an internal diameter of 8.75 metres, will connect the cities of Oslo and Ski, forming the central hub of inter-urban development to the south of the Norwegian capital.
+The twin tunnels, both 19.5 km long and with an internal diameter of 8.75 metres, connect the cities of Oslo and Ski, forming the central hub of inter-urban development to the south of the Norwegian capital.
 The consortium, made up of ACCIONA and Ghella, will also deliver all the railway facilities except the signalling systems.
-The contract type is EPC Design and Construction, and it is scheduled to be completed in 2021.
+The contract type is EPC Design and Construction.

 The aim of the work is to boost economic development in the area and to facilitate communication between the inhabitants of Oslo and Ski.
 Improving people's quality of life in the Oslo area will not be the only benefit - saving travel time will result in energy saving and a reduction in CO2 and greenhouse gas emissions.